aayushali/Javascript-coding-files/README.md

 - [x]  Sorting  using helper function
      * *This program accepts an array of numbers and returns the array by sorting it in descending order.*

+- [x]  Binary Search
+     * *This program accepts an array of numbers and returns the position by using binary Search approach.*